+5 (b) If all students in a high-needs school are provided the 6 opportunity to engage in educational activity planned by and under 7 the direction of school district staff concurrently with the 8 consumption of breakfast, the period of time designated for student 9 participation in breakfast after the bell shall be provided during 10 instructional hours under RCW 28A.150.205.

+(4) Any rules adopted by the state board of education must permit student participation in breakfast after the bell during instructional hours.

-- 5 (4) All breakfasts served in a breakfast after the bell program 6 must comply with federal meal patterns and nutrition standards for 7 school breakfast programs under the federal healthy, hunger-free kids 8 act of 2010, (P.L.
-111-296) and any federal regulations implementing 9 that act. - 10 (5) The legislature does not intend to include the programs under 11 this section within the state's obligation for basic education 12 funding under Article IX of the state Constitution. - NEW SECTION.
+14 (5) All breakfasts served in a breakfast after the bell program 15 must comply with federal meal patterns and nutrition standards for 16 school breakfast programs under the federal healthy, hunger-free kids 17 act of 2010, (P.L.
+111-296) and any federal regulations implementing 18 that act.

+19 (6) The legislature does not intend to include the funding for 20 programs under this section within the state's obligation for basic 21 education funding under Article IX of the state Constitution.

+22 NEW SECTION.
 Sec.
-4. A new section is added to chapter 28A.235 RCW to read as follows: - (1) Before January 2, 2016, the office of the superintendent of public instruction shall develop and distribute procedures and guidelines for the implementation of section 3 of this act, which must be in compliance with federal regulations governing the school breakfast program.
-These guidelines must include ways schools and districts can solicit and consider the input of families regarding implementation and continued operation of breakfast after the bell programs. - (2) The office of the superintendent of public instruction shall dedicate staff within the office to offer training and technical and marketing assistance to all public schools and school districts related to offering breakfast after the bell, including assistance with various funding options available to high-needs schools, including the community eligibility provision under 42 U.S.C.
+4. A new section is added to chapter 28A.235 23 RCW to read as follows:

+24 (1) Before January 2, 2016, the office of the superintendent of 25 public instruction shall develop and distribute procedures and guidelines for the implementation of section 3 of this act, which 26 27 must be in compliance with federal regulations governing the school breakfast program.
+These quidelines must include ways schools and 28 districts can solicit and consider the input of families regarding 29 30 implementation and continued operation of breakfast after the bell 31 programs.

+(2) The office of the superintendent of public instruction shall dedicate staff within the office to offer training and technical and marketing assistance to all public schools and school districts related to offering breakfast after the bell, including assistance with various funding options available to high-needs schools, including the community eligibility provision under 42 U.S.C.
 Sec.
-1759a(a)(1), programs under provision two of the national school lunch act, and claims for reimbursement under the school breakfast program. - (3) In fulfilling its responsibilities under this section, the office of the superintendent of public instruction shall collaborate with nonprofit organizations knowledgeable about equity, the opportunity gap, hunger and food security issues, and best practices for improving student access to school breakfast.
-The office shall maintain a list of opportunities for philanthropic support of school breakfast programs and make the list available to schools interested in breakfast after the bell.
+1759a(a)(1), programs under provision two of the national school p.
+4 lunch act, and claims for reimbursement under the school breakfast program.

+(3) In fulfilling its responsibilities under this section, the 3 office of the superintendent of public instruction shall collaborate 4 with nonprofit organizations knowledgeable about equity, the 5 б opportunity gap, hunger and food security issues, and best practices for improving student access to school breakfast.
+The office shall 7 maintain a list of opportunities for philanthropic support of school 8 breakfast programs and make the list available to schools interested 9 in breakfast after the bell.
+10

-- 1 (4) The office of the superintendent of public instruction shall 2 incorporate the annual collection of information about breakfast 3 after the bell delivery models into existing data systems and make 4 the information publicly available. - 5 Sec.
-5. RCW 28A.150.205 and 1992 c 141 s 502 are each amended to fead as follows:
+11 (4) The office of the superintendent of public instruction shall 12 incorporate the annual collection of information about breakfast 13 after the bell delivery models into existing data systems and make 14 the information publicly available.